- Published on

 andmaxSurge: 1

-this ensures that only one pod is unavailable during updates and only one new pod is created at a time. - Node affinity to ensure pods in different zones.
-The affinity section uses
+this ensures that only one pod is unavailable during updates and only one new pod is created at a time. - Node affinity and Pod Placement:

 readinessProbe